/ Aug 12

 1. In a large pan or skillet on medium-high heat, saute the onion and pepper with olive oil until cooked.

-2. Add the beans, complete seasoning, and Salsa Lizano.
+2. Add the beans, seasoning, and Salsa Lizano.
 Cook until beans are warmed through and flavorful.

 3. Add the rice and mix everything together.
-Fry the Gallo Pinto until all of the flavors are incorporated, about 5 minutes.
+Fry the Gallo Pinto for about 5 minutes, until all of the flavors are incorporated.

 4. Off the heat, add the cilantro.